babylonchain/babylon/docs/README.md

 # Babylon Developer Docs

-This page contains documentation targeted at individuals that want to contribute to the Babylon repository.
+This page contains documentation for individuals who want to contribute to the Babylon repository.

 For user-facing docs, visit the [Babylon documentation page](https://docs.babylonchain.io).